After you start a Michigan LLC, there are two main types of ongoing filings. The first is the Annual Report with the state, and the other is taxes.

 - Choose an LLC name and make sure it’s available

-- Choose who will be your Michigan Registered Agent
+- Choose who will be your Michigan Resident Agent

 - File the Michigan LLC Articles of Organization

 - Complete and sign an LLC Operating Agreement